Mikey2906884/pitch-and-fix-hackathon/debugging.md

     - **_Fix:_** updated name of file to "cart.css"

   - products.html is saved as "product-detail.html".
-This does not properly link the information to the web page.
+This does not properly link the products.html page to the index.html page.

     - **_Fix:_** updated name of file to "products.html"